wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/great-month.md

 ---
 title: "Great Month"
-description: "Great Month"
+description: "Great Month, also known as Astrological age or World Age, a period of time of around 2'160 years, the amount of time it takes for the phenomonen of precession to shift the Zodiacal band on the ecliptic westwards by 30 degrees, or a twelth of of the full circonference of 360 degrees.
+12 Great Months amount to one Great Year."
-lead: "Period of time of around 2'160 years, or in other words, a Great Month is the amount of time it takes for the phenomonen of precession to shift westwards by 30 degrees."
+lead: "Also known as Astrological age or World Age, a period of time of around 2'160 years, the amount of time it takes for the phenomonen of precession to shift the Zodiacal band on the ecliptic westwards by 30 degrees, or a twelth of of the full circonference of 360 degrees.
+12 Great Months amount to one Great Year."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false